 - Point #3

 This is pretty straight forward, right?
-Html has 6 header levels that help visually make this come to fruition within a page; <H1> to <H6>, with the “h” Standing for header.
-H1’s are the most important headings, usually the title of your page, and H6 are the least important titles, but still more important than standard paragraph <p> text.
-Check this link out for more…
+Html has 6 header levels that help visually make this come to fruition within a page; <H1> to <H6>, with the "h" Standing for the header.
+Titles and H1's are the most important tags your page and H6's are the least important tagged headers, but still more important than standard paragraph <p> text.
+Check this link out for more...

 In HTML This outline would look like this: